openstack/charm-specs/specs/newton/approved/external-networking-redux.rst

 Dependencies
 ============

-- No additional dependencies for this spec.
+- No additional dependencies for this specification.

 References
 ----------